-In the first part of this document, we proposed a methodology to align standard GHG measurement and reporting guidelines with the characteristics of Islamic finance practices.
+This first part of the document proposed a methodology to align standard GHG measurement and reporting guidelines with the characteristics of Islamic finance practices.
 Given the nature of the Islamic finance industry and the current GHG measurement practices, GHG and PCAF guidelines needed to be adapted to better fit with the context of the Islamic finance industry.
-Adaptation was conducted through three perspectives: Identifying IFIs Asset classes, specifying emissions' scope and adjusting the standards' attribution approach.
+Adaptation was conducted through three perspectives: Identifying IFI asset classes, specifying emissions' scope and adjusting the standards' attribution approach.

-The proposed methodology advocates for a phased-in approach that allows for a progressive implementation of the methodology depending on the evolution of Islamic finance maturity in terms of GHG reporting, data availability and the expansion of international GHG standard in terms of asset classes coverage.
-One illustration of such an approach is the focus on absolute scope 1 and scope 2 emissions in the short run.
+The proposed methodology advocates for a phased-in approach that allows for a progressive implementation of the methodology depending on the evolution of Islamic finance maturity regarding GHG reporting, data availability and the expansion of international GHG standards in terms of asset class coverage.
+One illustration of such an approach is focusing on absolute scope 1 and scope 2 emissions in the short run.

-Finally, our proposed methodology discussed the adaptation of attribution approach to the context of Islamic financial institutions considering the nature of IFI asset classes, to the types of financial contracts used and the nature of the proceeds.
+Finally, the proposed methodology discussed adapting the attribution approach to the context of Islamic financial institutions, considering the nature of IFI asset classes, to the types of financial contracts used and the nature of the proceeds.